cosmos/ibc-go/docs/migrations/v3-to-v4.md

 Light client implementations now need to manage setting of client and consensus states for these interface functions `UpdateState`, `UpdateStateOnMisbehaviour`, `VerifyUpgradeAndUpdateState`, `CheckSubstituteAndUpdateState`

-The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface
+The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface.
+This functionality is now encapsulated by the usage of `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`, `UpdateState`.

 The function `GetTimestampAtHeight` has been added to the `ClientState` interface.
 It should return the timestamp for a consensus state associated with the provided height.